isomerpages/moe-nanchiauhigh/_resources-one-stop-portals/Admission to NCHS/FAQs for DSA.md

 sport will be assessed.
 Applicants are to be dressed in appropriate sports attire.</p>
 <p><strong>7.&nbsp;&nbsp;&nbsp; When is the selection and when will the outcome be known?</strong>
-<br>Selection for short-listed applicants will take place between 14 July
+<br>Selection for short-listed applicants will take place between 11 July
-to 24 August.
+and 31 July.
 All short-listed applicants will receive a reply of the selection outcome via email between 25 August and 4 September.</p>
 <p></p>
 <p><strong>8.&nbsp;&nbsp;&nbsp; What happens after an applicant receives an offer?</strong>